ZetaEstablishment/Generic/ZETA PROJECT.md

 ## Contributors

-The team was handled by a single lead.
+The team was handled by a lead of 2.
-Open roles (Builders, UI Designers, Animators, Scripters) were not filled.
+Open roles (Builders, UI Designers, Animators) were not filled.
 Most responsibilities fell on one person.

 ---